stackevo/explicit-encap/draft-trammell-stackevo-explicit-coop-00.md

 In addition to the editors, this document is the work of David Black, Ken Calvert, Ted Hardie, Joe Hildebrand, Jana Iyengar, and Eric Rescorla.

 [EDITOR'S NOTE: make this a real contributor's section once we figure out how to make kramdown do that...]

+# Additional Stuff

+[EDITOR'S NOTE: stuff pushed to the end of the doc to delete when we're done]

+This document aims to provide an architectural basis for these efforts, enumerating a set of architectural assumptions for transport evolution based upon new encapsulations, and discussing limitations on the vocabulary used in each of these new interfaces necessary to achieve deployment.

+Parts of this problem are presently being addressed in various ways by the IETF.
+The Transport Services (TAPS) Working Group is defining a new abstract interface for specifying transport requirements to the transport layer, with a vocabulary based upon existing transport protocol service features.
+This will allow future transport layers (implemented in userspace libraries, in operating system kernels, or some combination of the two) to select a wire protocol based upon these requirements and the properties of the path between the endpoints, including the impairments of middleboxes along that path.

+The Substrate Protocol for User Datagrams (SPUD) Birds of a Feather (BoF) session at IETF 92 in Dallas in March 2015 discussed use cases and a prototype protocol {{I-D.hildebrand-spud-prototype}} for encapsulating opaque content in UDP, with a facility for signaling limited transport semantics and binding metadata to packets and flows in a flexible way.
+This encapsulation is designed to provide explicit cooperation between endpoints and middleboxes where this makes sense, while allowing new transport protocol development to happen both in the kernel -- to which it has largely been restricted due to the history of the development of TCP/IP -- as well as in userspace.
+The outcome of the BoF session was to continue the discussion about the architecture, transport semantics and metadata vocabulary, and experimental implementation of this approach on the mailing list established for the BoF (spud@ietf.org).

+SPUD is not the only protocol-level work to address explicit communication between endpoints and devices along the path: work in the Transport Layer Security (TLS) working group {{I-D.huitema-tls-dtls-as-subtransport}} discusses the possibility and provides a gap analysis for running a "minimal common subtransport" exposing common transport semantics as in SPUD directly over the Datagram Transport Layer Security (DTLS) protocol {{RFC6347}}.
+Generic UDP encapsulation {{I-D.ietf-nvo3-gue}} could also be used as a basis for such an approach.

+# Terminology

+This document borrows terminology from {{I-D.ietf-taps-transports}}, specifically Transport Service, Transport Service Feature, Transport Protocol, and Transport Protocol Component, for discussing the composition of transport services.

+[EDITOR'S NOTE: define Application Endpoint, Endhost, and Routable Endpoint, as well as Midpoint, Middlebox, etc., using existing terminology where applicable.
+A defined terminology here will help avoid imprecision in this conversation.]